envoyproxy/gateway/docs/design/config-api.md

 The data plane is configured dynamically through Kubernetes resources, primarily [Gateway API][gw_api] objects.
 Optionally, the data plane infrastructure can be configured by referencing a [custom resource (CR)][cr] through `spec.parametersRef` of the managed GatewayClass.
-The `envoyproxies` API defines the data plane infrastructure configuration and is represented as the CR referenced by the managed GatewayClass.
+The `EnvoyProxy` API defines the data plane infrastructure configuration and is represented as the CR referenced by the managed GatewayClass.
 Key points of this API are:

-* If unreferenced by `spec.parametersRef`, default parameters will be used to configure the data plane infrastructure, e.g. expose Envoy network endpoints using a LoadBalancer service.
+* If unreferenced by `gatewayclass.spec.parametersRef`, default parameters will be used to configure the data plane infrastructure, e.g. expose Envoy network endpoints using a LoadBalancer service.
 * Envoy Gateway will follow Gateway API [recommendations][gc] regarding updates to the EnvoyProxy CR:
   > It is recommended that this resource be used as a template for Gateways.
 This means that a Gateway is based on the
   > state of the GatewayClass at the time it was created and changes to the GatewayClass or associated parameters are
   > not propagated down to existing Gateways.

-The initial `envoyproxies` API being proposed:
+The initial `EnvoyProxy` API:

 ```go
 // gateway/api/config/v1alpha1/envoyproxy.go